Business Simulation Game

 5. The big picture

-By taking control of a business enterprise, participants see and understand how a business works from top to bottom, and so they tend to be better apt at grasping big picture concepts.
-They get to play an actual job role and make many different choices regarding business strategy day-to-day operational decisions.
+By taking control of a business enterprise, participants see and understand how a business works from top to bottom, and so they tend to be better apt at grasping big-picture concepts.
+They get to play an actual job role and make many different choices regarding business strategy and day-to-day operational decisions.

 6. Timing

-No wonder that there’s an increasing trend towards utilizing games in all levels of education.
+No wonder there’s an increasing trend toward utilizing games at all levels of education.
 Check out the Virtonomics business games and empower your students through play and serious fun!

 Rui Vasco Ramos